chrishoffman/vault-derived-jwt-key/README.md

 ## Testing

 To test this functionality, run the below command.
-This will fire up a docker container with Vault to test agains.
+This will fire up a docker container with Vault to test against.

 ```bash
 $ go run *.go